HaxeFoundation/HaxeManual/content/05-expression.md

 }
 ```

-Another use-case is creating a library, which does not expose internal exceptions to public API, but still provides information about exceptions reasons:
+Another use-case is creating a library, which does not expose internal exceptions as public API, but still provides information about exceptions reasons:
 ```haxe
 import haxe.Exception;